OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-06.md

 # Ephesians Chapter 6

 ## Ephesians 6:1
-Children, obey your parents in the Lord, for this is the right thing to do.
+Children, obey your parents as is fitting in the Lord, for this is the right thing to do.

 ## Ephesians 6:2
 “Honour your father and mother”—this is the first commandment accompanied by a promise—